spacotto/spellbook/README.md

 >Given a string and a separator, it counts how many words are in the string.

 ## Conversions
-These functions are used to convert characters or strings.
+These functions convert characters or strings.

 `ft_toupper`
 >Converts a lowercase letter to its uppercase equivalent.

 `ft_tolower`
->Converts an uppercase letter to its lowercase equivalent.                |
+>Converts an uppercase letter to its lowercase equivalent.

+`ft_putnbr`
+>Converts a signed number to the corresponding written output.

+`ft_putnbr_base.c`
+>Converts a signed number to the corresponding written output according to its base.

 `ft_atoi`
->Converts a string to an integer.                                         |
+>Converts a string to an integer.

 `ft_itoa`
+>Allocates memory and converts a number to a string.

+`ft_itoa_base`
+>Allocates memory and converts a number to a string according to its base.

+`ft_utoa`
->Allocates memory and converts an int to a string.                        |
+>Allocates memory and converts an unsigned int to a string.

 `ft_utoa_base`
->Given a base, allocates memory and converts an unsigned int to a string. |
+>Allocates memory and converts an unsigned number to a string according to its base.

 ## String Manipulation
 This category includes functions for handling strings.
 They are used for copying, comparing, and searching within data.